-I didn’t really know why anyone would want to see my outfits, but I figured it might be fun to find other people interested in clothing.
+I didn’t really know why anyone would want to see my outfits, but I figured it might be fun to find other people interested in clothing and travel photography like I was.
 In less than a week, I went from 28 followers to 100, and in under a month I had 1,000 people following me, just to see my outfit photos.
 It was so strange to me that anyone cared what I was wearing, let alone that there were 1,000 people who cared about what I was posting.
 I didn’t even know that many people in real life!

 While I have accepted hundreds of collaborations throughout my blogging career, I’ve turned down hundreds and hundreds more.
 I make decent money blogging, mainly from selling my photos or licensing them to advertising agencies, but it’s not an outrageous amount.
 It’s hard to turn down hundreds or even thousands of dollars for projects, because who doesn’t want more money?
 But, I do turn down projects, all the time.
 In fact, I turned down more than $30,000 in work just last month.
 I turned down these collaborations because they weren’t products or places I believe in and they weren’t things that felt authentic to me, and some brands even asked me to be dishonest, which is something I’ll never do.